Bridges - National Highway System

 Source: WSDOT Bridge and Structures Office, WSDOT Local Programs Office.

-Note: Due to rounding, some totals are not computable based on the numbers in the table.
-Bridges owned by counties and cities.
+Notes: Due to rounding, some totals are not computable based on the numbers in the table.
+Locally owned bridges belong to cities and counties in Washington.

 Performance analysis